 California Gender Discrimination Lawyer

 There are many types of discrimination that someone can face in the workplace.
 One of them is called gender discrimination.
-What this generally means is that an employee or a job applicant is treated less favorably because of their sex, gender identity, or sexual orientation.
+What this generally means is that an employee or a job applicant is treated less favorably because of their sex or gender identity.

-Workers may experience gender discrimination as well as other discrimination, such as due to their race or pregnancy status.
+Workers may experience gender discrimination as well as other discrimination, such as due to their race.
 A person who is facing discrimination may be harassed, paid less, or passed over for a promotion because of their gender.
+The California gender discrimination lawyers at The Garza Firm can take a look at your situation and see if there is a case, contact us today.

 Examples of Gender Discrimination